-All actual or alleged incidents of sexual misconduct should be reported to the Title IX coordinator at 401-825-1004, swahl1@ccri.edu or the dean of students at 401-825-2379, <a href="mailto:deanofstudents@daanofstudents@deanofstudents@deanofstudents@deanofstudents@deanofstudents@deanofstudents@deanofstudents@deanofstudents@deanofstudents@deanofstudents@deanofstudents@deanofstudents@deanofstudents@deanofstudents@deanofstudents@deanofstudents@deanofstudents@deanofstudents@deanofst encouraged to report alleged sexual misconduct to these individuals.
+All actual or alleged incidents of sexual misconduct should be reported to the Title IX coordinator at 401-825-1126, kddipaola@ccri.edu or the dean of students at 401-333-7128, deanofstudents@ccri.edu .
+All employees are

 For those who do not want the matter reported to college officials but who would like to discuss the incident or learn about options in a confidential setting, there are confidential resources available.